thiago-23/Pet-Vibe/README.md

 ![all products](/docs/readme_images/features%20/products.png)

+- The Product Listings page is designed to make shopping smooth and fun:

+- Each product card gives you the product’s image, title, a short description, and the price.
+- If you’re a superuser (like the site admin), you’ll also get handy Edit and Delete buttons at the bottom of each card to manage products directly.
+- The layout is fully responsive, meaning the number of products shown in a row adjusts automatically based on your screen size—perfect for desktop, tablet, or mobile browsing.
+- Need to find something specific?
+Use the Sort Box to organize products by price (low to high or high to low) or alphabetically (A-Z).

 ![sort](/docs/readme_images/features%20/sort_by.png)

 ### Product Detail

 ![Product Detail](/docs/readme_images/features%20/product_detail.png)

+- The Quantity Buttons are here to make adjusting your order super simple: Located right under the product details, these buttons let you tweak the number of items you want to add to your bag.
+- Use the plus (+) and minus (-) buttons to increase or decrease the quantity.
+The minus button is disabled if the value hits 1, and the plus button won’t let you go beyond 99—because let’s be real, 99 is plenty!
+- If you try to manually type in a number below 1 or over 99, clicking "Add to Bag" will pop up an error letting you know what’s allowed.
+- Hit Add to Bag to pop your selected quantity into your shopping bag.
+Clicking Keep Shopping will take you right back to the store so you can continue browsing.

 ### Product Management
 **Add Product**

 ![add product](/docs/readme_images/features%20/add_product.png)

+- The Add Product Page is a feature specifically for superusers to manage the product catalog:
+- Superusers can access this page through the 'Add Product' button, either on the Products page or via the Products Management option in the dropdown menu.
+- The SKU field is a stickler to be unique.
+Duplicate it, and the form won’t submit until you fix it.
+- Fields marked with an asterisk (*) are mandatory.
+Leave them blank or add whitespace, and you’ll see an error message guiding you to fix the issue.
+- Restricted Access: Non-superusers attempting to access this page (e.g., by modifying the URL) are redirected to a custom 403 Forbidden page.
+- Product Image: While uploading a photo is optional, skipping it means a default image will be used for your product.
+- Price Validation: If you go overboard and try adding a price with more than six digits, an error message will flag it.
+- Submission: Once all fields are valid, click 'Add Product' to add the item to your catalog.
+A friendly success message will confirm that product was successfully added.

 **Edit Product**

 ![edit product](/docs/readme_images/features%20/edit_product.png)

+- The Edit Product feature allows superusers to make changes to existing products.
+- Superusers can edit products by clicking the edit button on the product card or directly from the product detail page.
+- The edit form conveniently loads with all the current details of the product, saving time and reducing the risk of errors.
+- The current product image is displayed.
+If the image needs to be removed, a checkbox is available to revert the image to the default placeholder.
+- If a non-superuser attempts to edit a product (e.g., by manipulating the URL), they’re swiftly redirected to a custom 403 Forbidden page.
+- After making changes and submitting the form, the superuser receives a clear success message, confirming the product was updated successfully.

 **Delete Product**

 ![delete product](/docs/readme_images/features%20/delete_product.png)

+- The Delete Product feature empowers superusers to efficiently manage the product catalog.
+- Superusers can delete a product by clicking the delete button, available on both the product card and the product detail page.
+- Before deletion, a confirmation dialog appears, giving the superuser the option to proceed with the deletion or cancel it to prevent accidental removal.
+- Once a product is deleted, the superuser receives a clear success message, confirming the product was deleted successfully.

 ### Gromming Services

 ![Groominging Services](/docs/readme_images/features%20/grooming_services.png)

+- The Grooming Services page is designed to provide users with detailed information about available services.
+- Accessible through the navigation bar, ensuring users can find a display and comprehensive list of grooming services.
+    - Image: A visual representation of the service.
+    - Title: The name of the grooming service.
+    - Price: Pricing information for each service.
+    - Detailed Description: Additional details about sizesand what the service includes.
+- Next to each service, a "Contact Us" button is available, making it easy for users to inquire about specific services.
+Clicking the button redirects the user to the Contact Form.
+- If logged in as a superuser, edit and delete buttons are displayed alongside the service details, allowing for easy management of the grooming service offerings.

 ### Services Management
 **Add Service**

 ![Add Service](/docs/readme_images/features%20/add_service.png)

+- The Add Service functionality is available for superusers to easily manage grooming services.
+- The Add Service page is accessible via the 'Add Service' button on the Services page or from the dropdown menu under Services Management.
+- Only superusers can see and use these options.
+If a non-superuser tries to manually access the page (e.g., by modifying the URL), they are redirected to a custom 403 Forbidden page.
+- The form requires all fields marked with an asterisk (*) to be filled out.
+Leaving these blank or filling them with just whitespace will prompt error messages above the respective fields, guiding the user to fix the issue.
+- The option to upload a photo is available.
+If no photo is uploaded, a default image will be used.
+- Once all fields are completed correctly, clicking the 'Add Service' button will create the new service in the database and a success message confirms the service has been successfully added.

 **Edit Service**